 In an act of absolution, Madnar reveals the secret to eliminating Metal Gear D, and Snake is promptly dropped via trapdoor into a chamber where the waiting Metal Gear sits, being piloted by Gray Fox.
 Using grenades, Snake is able to destroy Metal Gear D, but the ensuing explosion causes all of his equipment to catch fire.
-Down to his fists, Snake battles Gray Fox in a minefield in a battle of FOXHOUNDs two greatest soldiers.
-Snake wins the battle and Fox tells reveals to him that he was the number one fan all along and relinquishes the title of Fox.
+Down to his fists, Snake battles Gray Fox in a minefield in a battle of FOXHOUND's two greatest soldiers.
+Snake wins the battle and Fox reveals to him that he was the number one fan all along and relinquishes the title of Fox to him.
 Snake recaptures the OILIX cartridge, but is lead by a voice leading him to confront the very much alive Big Boss.
-For the second time in his life, Snake again fights his former commanding officer and through smart use of raiding storage rooms is able to fashion a makeshift flamethrower through a lighter and an aerosol spray can.
+For the second time in his life, Snake fights his former commanding officer and through smart use of raiding storage rooms is able to fashion a makeshift flamethrower through a lighter and an aerosol spray can.
 Snake incinerates Big Boss and definitively kills him for good.
 With his objective complete, he and Holly find each other and begin to make their escape despite hoards of enemy troops following them.
-Just when it seems that the two are caught at a dead end and being surrounded by enemy forces, the rescue chopper intended for Snake delivers a withering amount of gunfire and saves the day.
+Just when it seems that the two are caught in a dead end and being surrounded by enemy forces, the rescue chopper intended for Snake, delivers a withering amount of gunfire and saves the day.
 Holly and Snake finally make their way off Zanzibar Land.

 Following this, Snake is freed from his nightmares relating to Outer Heaven and re-enters his retirement for the second time.